jeanctech/jeanctech/Readme.md

 # 👋 Hello World, My Name is JeanCarlos Jimenez

-### 💻 - A passionate Developer - Web Programmer from Colombia
+### 💻 - A Passionate Web Developer - Programmer from Colombia

 ## 👨‍💻 **About Me**